Rómulo Antonio Braschi: Catholic Apostolic Charismatic Church of "Jesus the King"

 In 1975 he set up an independent Catholic church in Buenos Aires Province.
 In 1978 this became the Catholic Apostolic Charismatic Church of "Jesus the King", now present in several European and Latin American countries, per its own claims.
 He was ordained as a bishop in Munich by Roberto Garrido Padin, a bishop of the Brazilian Catholic Apostolic Church, and Hilarios Karl-Heinz Ungerer, a bishop of the Free Catholic Church in Germany.

+In 1999 he ordained his wife Alicia.

 Braschi gained notoriety in 2002 when he took part in the ordinations of seven Roman Catholic women, who became known as the Danube Seven.
 The ordinations led to the women's excommunication by the Vatican.
 Braschi and the women asked the Vatican to revoke the excommunication, but they were denied in the Decree on the Attempted Ordination of Some Catholic Women.
 His excommunication was confirmed before this decree because he was already a leader of a schismatic denomination.